aweiner42/FlywheelControl/README.md

 A tactile, momentum-based radial control for SwiftUI — inspired by analog flywheels.
 ![FlywheelControl Logo](Assets/FlywheelIcon.png)

-A SwiftUI-based, physics-inspired radial scroller for zoom, scrub, and value adjustments.
+A SwiftUI-based, physics-inspired radial scroller for zooming, scrubbing, and precision value adjustments.
 **FlywheelControl** mimics the feel of a real-world dial — complete with momentum, resistance, haptic feedback, and **pen-friendly input**.

 ---